McGILL BIRD OBSERVATORY

 RETURN TO AGE/SEX OVERVIEW

-After-second-year females are somewhat paler than males of the same age, but similar in overall appearance to hatch-year males; the wing and tail should be examined to confirm identification.
-The blue edging on the primary coverts may be visible on a perched bird, as in the photo below, and this can be used to identify it as an after-second-year individual, as second-year birds lack this edging and have noticeably more worn and brownish primary coverts.
+After-second-year females are somewhat paler than males of the same age and lacking a chestnut breast band.
+However, they may be similar in overall appearance to hatch-year males; the wing and tail should be examined to confirm identification.
+The blue edging on the primary coverts may be visible on a perched bird, as in the second photo below, and this can be used to identify it as an after-second-year individual, as second-year birds lack this edging and have noticeably more worn and brownish primary coverts.

 Note the overall bluish tone to the wing, and especially the bluish edging to the broad and rounded primary coverts.